RedisLabs/redislabs-docs/content/rs/administering/designing-production/performance/optimization.md

 To ensure optimal performance, you must run your workload several times and for a long duration until performance stabilizes.

-In addition, you can be optimize your cluster for two different environments:
+In addition, you can optimize your cluster for two different environments:

 - Local-network environment
 - Cloud environment